keithyong/keithyong-boardgame/README.md

 `/games?players=<num_players>` returns boardgames that can support <num_players> players.

 ## Examples
+### players

-* You want to play a boardgame with 4 players:
+You want to play a boardgame with 4 players:

 `/games?players=4`